One unit of course credit equals four semester hours.

 CSD 341 Phonological and Articulatory Disorders

 A study of phonological development combined with a study of phonological and articulatory disorders.
 Strategies for assessment and remediation are addressed.
-Prerequisites: CSD 203 and 3.20 GPA.
+Prerequisites: junior standing, CSD 203 and 3.20 GPA.

 CSD 343 Neurological Bases of Communication